SomeMinecraftModder/osdev/README.md

 -   Keyboard
 -   Multiboot (Can be booted by GNU Grub)
 -   RTC (Real Time Clock)
--   ACPI (Can shutdown your computer)
+-   ACPI (Can shut down your computer)
 -   Paging
 -   Memory manager
 -   And more.